 This technique works well in the flats and rolling hills – and yes, it means shifting a lot.
-(On a side note, keeping your cadence up also is better for overall aerobic fitness.
-If some weight loss is part of your cycling program, you’ll see greater success by improving your spin).
-The goal is to be able to keep your cadence up on those long climbs, and when you can, those climbs that once seemed daunting won’t be nearly as tough.
+(On a side note, keeping your cadence up is better for overall aerobic fitness.
+If weight loss is part of your cycling program, you’ll see tremendous success by improving your spin).
+The goal is to keep your cadence up on those long climbs, and when you can, those climbs that once seemed daunting won’t be nearly as challenging.

 Tip #2 You’re not a ballerina so don’t point your toes.
 Make circles not squares.

-Sometimes when cyclists start to hone in on their spin they have an involuntary tendency to slightly point (or point) their toes downward.
+Sometimes when cyclists start to hone in on their spin, they have an involuntary tendency to point their toes downward slightly.
 I see this especially in runners who also ride–myself included.

-The most efficient way to transfer power from your legs to the cranks is with a flat platform, in other words, keep your feet flat.
+The most efficient way to transfer power from your legs to the cranks is with a flat platform; in other words, keep your feet balanced.
 When your feet are level the entire way through the pedal stroke, you optimize power output using both the downforce and up force on each stroke.

 It’s easy to stomp on the pedals with your heels a little tilted down (especially when your cadence is too low), but where’s all that power you could be getting on the backside of the stroke?

-Think of your cranks as the faces of two clocks and the crank arms are each a hand on the clock.
+Think of your cranks as the faces of two clocks.
+The crank arms are each a hand on the clock.
 When your foot arrives just before the “6 o’clock” position, you should be starting to pull on that pedal rather than push.
 It will feel like you are scraping mud off the bottom of your shoe.
-Scrape that mud until your foot is just before the “12 o’clock” position and then it’s time to push again.
+Scrape that mud until your foot is just before the “12 o’clock” position, and then it’s time to push again.

 Tip #3 A strong upper body and core.